-Panasonic GH5s versus Panasonic FZ300
+Panasonic GH5s vs FZ300

 The Panasonic Lumix DC-GH5s and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were officially introduced, respectively, in January 2018 and July 2015.
 The GH5s is a mirrorless interchangeable lens camera, while the FZ300 is a fixed lens compact.
 The cameras are based on a Four Thirds (GH5s) and a 1/2.3-inch (FZ300) sensor.
-The GH5s has a resolution of 9.9 megapixel, whereas the FZ300 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The GH5s has a resolution of 9.9 megapixels, whereas the FZ300 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Panasonic GH5s vs Panasonic FZ300
+Body comparison: Panasonic GH5s vs FZ300

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ300 is notably smaller (11 percent) than the Panasonic GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ300 has a lens built in, whereas the GH5s is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GH5s and their specifications in the Micro Four Thirds Lens Catalog.